damianhakert/damianhakert.github.io/source/posts/2017-02-15-gitlab-ldap-active-directory.html.md

 See [more information](https://technet.microsoft.com/en-us/library/ff730967.aspx) on searching Active Directory with Windows PowerShell from [The Scripting Guys](https://technet.microsoft.com/en-us/scriptcenter/dd901334.aspx)
 {: .alert .alert-info }

-### Step 2: GitLab LDAP Configuration
+### GitLab LDAP Configuration

 The initial configuration of LDAP in GitLab requires changes to the `gitlab.rb` configuration file.
-Below is an example of a completed configuration.
-Using an using Active Directory.
+Below is an example of a complete configuration using an Active Directory.

-The two Active Directory specific values are `active_directory: true` and `uid: 'sAMAccountName'`.
-The `sAMAccountName` is an attribute returned by Active Directory used for the GitLab username.
-See the example output from `ldapsearch` for a full list of attributes a "person" object has in **AD** - [ldapsearch example](#using-ldapsearch-unix)
+The two Active Directory specific values are `active_directory: true` and `uid: 'sAMAccountName'`. `sAMAccountName` is an attribute returned by Active Directory used for GitLab usernames.
+See the example output from `ldapsearch` for a full list of attributes a "person" object (user) has in **AD** - [ldapsearch example](#using-ldapsearch-unix)

-The `group_base` and `admin_group` configuration options are only available in GitLab Enterprise Edition.
+Both group_base and admin_group configuration options are only available in GitLab Enterprise Edition.
 See [GitLab EE - LDAP Features](#gitlab-enterprise-edition---ldap-features)

 **Hover ![Hover mouse](/images/blogimages/gitlab-ldap/hover.png) over the configuration for more details**